 - There are 40 marks possible, 10 marks x 4 criteria: A-D. See the criteria here.

 - The individual oral is internally assessed by the student's teacher and moderated by the IB.
 This means that a sample will be taken from the cohort and a 'moderation factor' will be applied to the whole class.

 - The IO counts toward 20% of the final grade at HL and 30% of the final grade at SL.

 Good teaching and learning is differentiated.
 Students should be given an opportunity to choose their literary work, BOW and global issue.
 If students want to focus on a poet, lyricist or ad campaign that's not 'studied in class', then perhaps it is time to study it in class (as the guide requires).
-In other words, try flipping the lesson plan, asking students what they would like to explore and study in preparation for the IO.
+In other words, try flipping the lesson plan, asking students what they would like to explore in preparation for the IO.
 If they want to explore a favourite text, they will have to compile a collection of song lyrics or tweets to constitute a 'work' or 'body of work' to teach their classmates.